John H. McIntosh

-John Houston McIntosh (February 1, 1879 – July 14, 1925) was an American college football player and coach, as well as an attorney and newspaper editor.
-He was the head coach of the Colorado State (1904–05) and Montana State (1908–10) football programs.
+John Houston McIntosh (February 1, 1879 – July 14, 1925) was an American college football player and coach, college athletics administrator, lawyer, and newspaper editor.
+He served as the head football coach at Colorado Agricultural College (now known as Colorado State University) from 1904 to 1906 and the Agricultural College of the State of Montana (now known as Montana State University) from 1908 to 1910.
 McIntosh was a star athlete at the University of Georgia in the late 1890s, and later moved west to coach football.

-Early years
+Early life and college career

-John H. McIntosh was born on February 1, 1879, in Early County, Georgia, a son of Dr. B. L. McIntosh.
+McIntosh was born on February 1, 1879, in Early County, Georgia, the son of Dr. B. L. McIntosh.
+His ancestors immigrated from Scotland and settled in Georgia.
+McIntosh County, Georgia was named for his family.

-University of Georgia

 McIntosh graduated from the University of Georgia with a Doctor of Law in 1899.
 He was captain of the track team, a fullback on the football team, and played right field on the baseball team.

 Move west

 McIntosh moved west to New Mexico and continued his practice as a lawyer.
 After one season at the Colorado School of Mines, McIntosh became the first athletic director at Colorado State.
 He was then athletic director and professor of English at Montana State College.